qiime2/amplicon-docs/docs/explanations/conceptual-overview.md

    It only covers some of the chief actions in the QIIME 2 amplicon distribution.
    There are many more actions and plugins to discover.
    Curious to learn more?
-   Refer to [](available-plugins), or if you're working on the command line, call `qiime --help`.
+   Refer to [](#available-plugins), or if you're working on the command line, call `qiime --help`.
 1. The flowcharts below are designed to be as simple as possible, and hence omit many of the inputs (particularly optional inputs and metadata) and outputs (particularly statistical summaries and other minor outputs) and all of the possible parameters from most actions.
    Many additional actions (e.g., for displaying statistical summaries or fiddling with feature tables 🎻) are also omitted.
-   Now that you know all about the help documentation ([](available-plugins)), use it to learn more about individual actions, and other actions present in a plugin (hint: if a plugin has additional actions not described here, they are probably used to examine the output of other actions in that plugin).
+   Now that you know all about the help documentation ([](#available-plugins)), use it to learn more about individual actions, and other actions present in a plugin (hint: if a plugin has additional actions not described here, they are probably used to examine the output of other actions in that plugin).
 1. Metadata is a central concept in QIIME 2.
    We do not extensively discuss metadata in this guide.
-   Instead, find discussion of metadata in []().
+   Instead, find discussion of metadata in [our documentation of the metadata file format](https://use.qiime2.org/en/latest/references/metadata.html).
 1. There is no one way to do things in QIIME 2.
    Nor is there a "QIIME 2" approach.
    *Many paths lead from the foot of the mountain...* ⛰️